On the Strong Converse Exponent and Error Exponent of the Classical Soft Covering: Introduction

-The general idea of soft covering is to simulate a given output distribution under using a specific channel $n$ times.
-Suppose we are given a discrete memoryless channel with transition probability distribution $W_{Y|X}$ and a desired output distribution $P_Y$.
-Consider any code $\mathcal{C} = \{X^n(1),X^n(2),\dots,X^n(M)\}$ with $|\mathcal{C}|:=M=2^{nR}$ and with each codeword being drawn from uniform distribution on $\{1,2,\ldots,M\}$.
-The output distribution induced by the code $\mathcal{C}$ is
+The general idea of soft covering is to simulate a given output distribution using a specific channel $n$ times.
+Suppose we are given a discrete memoryless channel (DMC) with transition probability distribution $W_{Y|X}$ and a desired output distribution $P_Y$.
+Consider any code $\mC = \{X^n(1),X^n(2),\dots,X^n(M)\}$, with $|\mC|=M=:2^{nR}$, and with each encoded message being drawn from the uniform distribution on $\{1,2,\ldots,M\}$.
+The output distribution induced by the code $\mC$ is

-We aim for $\tP_{Y^n|\mathcal{C}}$ to effectively cover the space of $Y^n \sim P_Y^n$.
-In other words, we want the non-product distribution $\tP_{Y^n|\mathcal{C}}$ to asymptotically approximate the product distribution $P_Y^n$ under the criterion of the total variation, defined as

-Let $\mathcal{S}:=\{P_X: P_X W = P_Y\}$ be the set of all 1-shot input distributions whose outputs are $P_Y$ under $W_{Y|X}$.
-According to the soft covering lemma, When $R> \min_{P_X\in\mathcal{S}} I(P_X;P_Y)$, we can achieve a good covering: there exists a code that ensures $\TVinText$ to vanish exponentially fast.
-The achievable error exponent has been studied extensively in the literature both in the classical and the classical-quantum settings \cite{hayashi2006general,parizi2016exact,yu2018renyi}\cite{cheng2023error}\cite{yassaee2019almost}\cite{yagli2019exact}.
+We aim for $\tP_{Y^n|\mC}$ to effectively cover the space of $Y^n \sim P_Y^n$.
+In other words, we want the non-product distribution $\tP_{Y^n|\mC}$ to asymptotically approximate the product distribution $P_Y^n$ under the criterion of the total variation $\TVinText$.
+Let $\mS:=\{P_X: P_X W = P_Y\}$ be the set of all 1-shot input distributions whose outputs are $P_Y$ under the DMC $W_{Y|X}$.
+According to the soft covering lemma, e.g.\cite[Ch.~19]{moser2019advanced}, when $R> \minI$, we can achieve a good covering: there exists a code that ensures $\TVinText$ to vanish exponentially fast.
+The achievable error exponent has been studied extensively in the literature both in the classical and the classical-quantum settings \cite{hayashi2006general,parizi2016exact,yu2018renyi}\cite{yu2025renyi}\cite{li2025two}\cite{cheng2023error}\cite{yassaee2019almost}\cite{yagli2019exact}.
 All of these studies employ a random coding strategy when investigating the decaying behavior of the total variation and relative entropy at high rates.
-On the other hand, when $R<\min_{P_X\in\mathcal{S}} I(P_X;P_Y)$, we expect that the error term $\TVinText$ should approach one in a sense that
+However, it is not guaranteed that random coding yields a tight exponent; even if it does, it only establishes an achievability result.
+An important open problem is to develop a converse bound showing that no code can make the total variation decay too fast.
+In this work, we demonstrate the non-tightness of random coding and provide a converse bound that holds for all codes.